 - Is it the amount of time spent on calls with customers?

 - Is it a project completed on time?

 - Is it time spent on action items in meetings?

 - Is it the number of emails going back and forth in a day?

 - Is it time spent in specific software applications?

-- Are all of the software applications used even necessary?
+- Are all of the software applications used even productive?

 These are the kind of questions many organizations ask themselves.
-However, monitoring and analyzing employee productivity has been quite the challenge.
+Yet monitoring, measuring and analyzing workforce productivity has been quite the challenge.
 Often there is no real track record to know what a productive employee even looks like, much less how to measure productive behavior.